Island Line (brand)

-Island Line is a brand of the South Western Railway train operating company which runs the 8.5 mi Island Line on the Isle of Wight.
-A stand-alone franchise from 1996 until 2007, it then became part of the South Western franchise operated by South West Trains until August 2017 and since by South Western Railway.
+Island Line is a brand of South Western Railway which runs the 8.5 mi Island Line on the Isle of Wight.
+A stand-alone franchise from 1996 until 2007, it then became part of the South Western franchise operated by South West Trains until August 2017, and by South Western Railway (First/MTR) from 2017 to 2025.
+Since 25 May 2025, it is operated by government-owned South Western Railway.

 History

 Before Island Line

 From 1985 to 1990 rail services on the Isle of Wight operated under the brand RydeRail.
 In 1986 Network SouthEast was created, itself part of British Rail, and RydeRail was incorporated into it as a sub-brand.

 Island Line

 The name Island Line first came into use in 1989, when Class 483 trains were introduced on the route, and this new brand name and a logo were included on the trains' livery.
 However, this re-branding did not officially occur until 1994, when it had completely replaced all RydeRail branding.

 From 1989 until 1996, Island Line was a sub-brand of Network SouthEast.
 In 1996, services on the line were privatised as the Island Line franchise, with the winning bid from Stagecoach (legal name Island Line Limited).
 On commencing operations on 13 October 1996, the name Island Line for the passenger service was retained.

 Island Line was the only passenger franchise that included maintenance of the infrastructure in addition to the running of passenger services.
 Network Rail and its predecessors have continued to own the infrastructure, but lease this out to the operator who is therefore responsible for everyday maintenance of the track and immediate foundations.

 While trains have never served Ventnor at any time since the Island Line brand was brought in, several attempts have been made to encourage use of the train to reach the former terminus.
 A dedicated rail-link feeder bus was introduced in 2004, operating on a direct route between Shanklin and Ventnor, but this was withdrawn in September 2010 after decisions by the Isle of Wight Council about the funding of Wightbus.
 However, connections and through ticketing have since been provided on the regular bus service, which was slightly diverted to serve the main station entrance.
 These arrangements continue to be advertised in the rail timetable.

 The Island Line franchise was, until February 2007, the smallest train operating company on the National Rail network.
 It was combined with the South West Trains franchise to form the new South Western franchise in an effort to reduce the number of train operating companies.

 Although South West Trains operated the line thereafter, the Island Line branding was retained.
 Island Line Trains repainted all their stations in a heritage cream and green colour scheme, as part of a general station improvement package.